natalystx/shimmer-shards/README.md

 };
 ```

-In term of state sharing still using the same approach as `shard`.
+State sharing still uses the same approach as `shard`.
-Persistance shard is compatible with `Cluster` also.
+Persistence shard is compatible with `Cluster` also.

 #### Caveats:

-The persistance shard will not able be to `Scope`.
+The persistence shard will not able be to `Scope`.

 #### Key Highlights: